-I could talk endlessly about price, but instead a few thoughts.
+I could go on about price, believe me :) but instead, a few thoughts.

 You Can't Sell a $100 bill for $110